 Use Smart Lighting

-Create the illusion you are home when you are not.
-You can purchase bright LED lights that can be controlled remotely from a tablet or computer.
-These can be used when you are out of town, at work, or stuck in traffic.
-You can also program the lights to change on schedule, which can help throw burglars off as long as they don't notice no one has entered the home for a couple of days.
-If you don’t want to invest in these lights, you could always opt for an outdoor light that detects darkness and turns on by itself when it gets dark instead of making the investment in these lights.
+Make it appear as though you are at home even when you are not.
+You can get LED lights that are very bright and can be controlled wirelessly from a computer or tablet if you buy them.
+You can use these when you are away from town, when you are at work, or when you are stuck in traffic.
+You can also programme the lights to change on a schedule, which can help throw burglars off their scent as long as they don't realise that no one has entered the home for a couple of days.
+You always have the option of purchasing an outdoor light that detects darkness and turns on by itself when it gets dark instead of making the investment in these lights.

 Get A Dog For Security